-La Guitarra is 100% owned and operated by First Majestic Silver Corp. as the project was acquired in 2012 as a result of the acquisition of Silvermex Resources.
+La Guitarra is 100% owned by First Majestic Silver Corp.

 The property consists of 39,714 hectares and is located within the Temascaltepec Mining District in Mexico.
 This district is a historically significant mining area as operations at La Guitarra first began in the early 15th century and continued through to the 19th century.

 First Majestic completed an expansion program at La Guitarra in early 2013.
 The processing plant's capacity increased by 40% to 500 tpd (flotation) from 350 tpd.
 The expanded 500 tpd flotation mill consists of a new ball mill, new flotation cells, buildings and related infrastructure.
 In 2014, both the newly developed and high grade Jessica and El Coloso veins began providing mill feed.

 Following an extensive review of the La Guitarra operation in 2018 , the Company has decided to place the mine and mill under care and maintenance and review strategic options including the potential sale of the operation.
 The decision to place the operation under care and maintenance, which is scheduled for August 1, 2018, has been a difficult decision for management.
 Unfortunately, the reallocation of capital and resources to projects that have better economics and internal rates of return such as the newly acquired San Dimas operation are taking priority.
 The Company will continue with current permitting activities and remediation programs to prepare the operation for a potential reopening in the future, subject to a sufficient improvement in the economic situation to justify a restart of the operation.